 Legal services available as we guide your Mosque through the religious land use and zoning process may include:

-Religious land use and zoning expert Daniel P. Dalton and the attorneys of Dalton & Tomich, PLC will defend your mosque’s right to grow and to worship freely so your organization can thrive.Connect with Dan today.
+The experienced mosque land use and zoning attorneys of Dalton & Tomich, PLC will defend your Mosque’s right to grow and to worship freely so your organization can thrive.Connect with a RLUIPA attorney today.